oracle/weblogic-kubernetes-operator/site/quickstart.md

 ## 1. Get these images and put them into your local registry.

 a.
-If you don't already have one, obtain a Docker Store account, log on to the Docker Store
+If you don't already have one, obtain a Docker Store account, log in to the Docker Store
     and accept the license agreement for the [WebLogic Server image](https://hub.docker.com/_/oracle-weblogic-server-12c).

 b.
 Log in to the Docker Store from your docker client: